Chirag-ahir/JAVA-All-Basic/README.md

   What is Functional Interface ?<br>
   An interface that contains only one abstract method is known as functional interface.
 It can have any number of default and static methods.<br>

+  what is consumer interface ?<br>
+  consumer interface represents an operation that accepts a single input argument and returns no result.

   Following are the functional interface instroduced in the Java8<br>
   1. Function<br>
   2. Predicate<br>